 This has actually worked out quite well for the Elementary OS team and there are now plenty of developers offering paid apps through the store.
 You can, of course, also download free ones, not everything is paid (just to be clear).

 Here's what the team had to say about the AppCenter:

 AppCenter is our built-in app store where users can download free and paid apps that are purpose-built for elementary OS.
 With AppCenter we’re doing things a bit differently from our competitors.

 First, every single app in AppCenter is open source because we firmly believe in the world-changing power of freely-licensed code and open source software.
 Second, all paid apps are offered with a developer-provided suggested price, but are ultimately pay-what-you-want.
 Users choose what to pay — if anything at all — when they download paid apps.

 For some reason, the recent 5.1 update seems to be have caused more issues than previous releases for me.
 I found the system freezing up more often than prior releases.

 I also noticed that when I went to mirror my display to my TV via HDMI, everything scaled to twice the size and wouldn't display correctly no wonder what I tried.
 Furthermore, I couldn't get sound to output properly either and finally I just gave up trying.

 First let me state that the intent of these reviews is to cover the quick and dirty basics that a new user will experience on first use.
 They are not power user reviews or benchmarked ones.
 My goal is to give those new to the OS a general overview and some points to consider.

-I'm giving it a 3/5 on the basis that it's a bit too limiting for new users.
+I'm giving it a 3/5 on the basis that it's a bit too limiting for new users and with the recent 5.1 update, I experienced more freeze-ups and annoyances than before.
 I'm basing this on what it comes with by default.
-Is it a great os for the minimalist?
+Is it a great choice for the minimalist?
 Absolutely.